sepiks-ai/github.io/README.md

 I am
-creating a standardised CV creation tool so that we need only maintain once gold standard source I also wand CVs to be more rounded and human
+creating a standardised CV creation tool so that we need only maintain once gold standard source I also want CVs to be more rounded and human
 And I want to create  standard "CV" format so that all apps can read in something like XML